Witt was right about Darwin. The relevant quote, below, is from 1951.

 "A tendency has come into vogue with the modern sciences to explain certain things by evolution.
 Darwin seemed to think that an emotion got its importance from one thing only, utility.
 A baby bares its teeth when angry because its ancestors did so to bite.
 Your hair stands on end when you are frightened because hair standing on end served some purpose for animals.
 The charm of this outlook is that it reduces importance to utility."

 Since no one in the group has a clue about evolutionary biology, it needs to be explained what the objective is.
-The level of genetic variation and diversity found in nature needs to accounted for - by a coherent theory.
+The level of genetic variation and diversity found in nature must be accounted for - by a coherent theory.

 Darwin's theory lacks a "mechanism of inheritence".
 He predicted that it would fail should a new theory come-along containing one.
 After the re-discovery of Mendel's laws in 1901 by de Vries and others, most of Darwin's theory was abandoned by scientists for a short period of time.
 They surmised that Mendel's laws - as applied to evolution (mutationism) - could explain the levels of genetic variation observed in nature, the fossil record, etc., better than Darwin's did.
 Many of the geneticists - at the time - rejected Natural Selection (NS) - outright.
 Ultimately, mutationism failed more spectacularly than Darwin's did.

 From the 1920s to the 1950s, Darwin's biology and Mendel's laws were formally fused-into what is known as the "Modern theory of evolution".
 However, even Darwinian biology and Mendelian genetics - combined - do not adequately explain the variation and "the diversity of living things".
 The great biologist, Th.
 Dobzhansky, pointed this out clearly.
 In 1929, Sewall Wright discovered "genetic drift".
 Until the late 1960s - when it was shown by experiments that it caused "some if not most of the changes in the genetic material", genetic drift was controversial and downplayed.